moabdelmoneam10/AirBnB_clone/README.md

 ## Console :computer:

-The console is a command line interpreter that permits management of the backend of YoussehfBnB.
+The console is a command line interpreter that permits management of the backend of MohamedBnB.
 It can be used to handle and manipulate all classes utilized by the application (achieved by calls on the `storage` object defined above).

 ### Using the Console

-The YoussehfBnB console can be run both interactively and non-interactively.
+The MohamedBnB console can be run both interactively and non-interactively.
 To run the console in non-interactive mode, pipe any command(s) into an execution of the file `console.py` at the command line.

 ```
 $ echo "help" | ./console.py
-(YoussehfBnB)
+(MohamedBnB)
 Documented commands (type help <topic>):
 ========================================
 EOF  all  count  create  destroy  help  quit  show  update

-(YoussehfBnB)
+(MohamedBnB)
 $
 ```

-Alternatively, to use the YoussehfBnB console in interactive mode, run the file `console.py` by itself:
+Alternatively, to use the MohamedBnB console in interactive mode, run the file `console.py` by itself:

 ```